PapaCyber/FilePermissions/README.md

 <img src="https://imgur.com/erY1xu1.png" height="80%" width="80%"/>

-# Change file permissions on a hidden file  (examples highlighted in yellow!)
+# Change file permissions on a hidden file
 Remember hidden files have "." in front of file names.
 The `user` `researcher2` and `group` `research_team` have incorrect permissions for the hidden file `.project_x.txt`